ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

       - targets: ['a.b.c.d:9797']
 ```

+Here the targets `'a.b.c.d:9797'` should contain the host and port of the `/metrics` service that's exposed from
+Ballerina for metrics collection.
+Add the IP of the host in which the Ballerina program is running as `a.b.c.d` and its
+port (default `9797`).
+If you need more information refer [official documentation of Prometheus](https://prometheus.io/docs/introduction/first_steps/).

 **Step 3:** Start the Prometheus server in a Docker container with below command.

 ```bash
 $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-**Step 4:** Go to `http://localhost:19090/` and check Prometheus graph to see whether Ballerina metrics are available.
+**Step 4:** Go to http://localhost:19090/ and check Prometheus graph to see whether Ballerina metrics are available.

 #### Grafana
 Let’s use [Grafana] to visualize metrics in a dashboard.
 For this, we need to install Grafana, and configure
 Prometheus as a datasource.
 Follow the below provided steps and configure Grafana.

 **Step 1:** Start Grafana as docker container with below command.
-For more information, please go to [link](https://hub.docker.com/r/grafana/grafana/).

 ```bash
 $ docker run -d --name=grafana -p 3000:3000 grafana/grafana
 ```
+For more information refer [Grafana Site](https://hub.docker.com/r/grafana/grafana/).

-**Step 2:** Go to http://localhost:3000/ from where the docker is running, and access the Grafana dashboard.
+**Step 2:** Go to http://localhost:3000/ to access the Grafana dashboard running on Docker.

 **Step 3:** Login to the dashboard with default user, username: `admin` and password: `admin`